Blog

 Hip Replacement Materials: An Overview

 Hip implants are made from a handful of materials, each with its own strengths and uses.
 The main types are cobalt-chromium alloys, titanium, ceramics, and polyethylene.
 Cobalt-chromium is known for its toughness and resistance to wear — qualities that have made it a staple in orthopaedics.
-Titanium stands out because it’s light and encourages natural bone growth, making it popular for implants that don’t use cement.
+Titanium stands out because it’s light and encourages natural bone growth.
 Ceramics have a silky-smooth surface and low wear rate, so they’re increasingly popular with younger, more active patients.
 In fact, ceramics “have garnered attention for their exceptional wear resistance and ability to minimise complications, such as bone dissolution caused by wear particles” (Li, 2024).
 Polyethylene usually acts as a lining to reduce friction and wear in combinations with other materials.

 According to a detailed review, polyethylene, metallic alloys, and ceramic “are the three most commonly used hip prosthesis bearing surfaces after decades of hip implant development” (Chen et al., 2020).
 Emerging materials are also gaining traction—for example, “composite hip prostheses, consisting of continuous fibre-reinforced polymers, play a progressively key role in the development of prosthetic devices” (Ceddia & Trentadue, 2024).
 Implants can be arranged in various pairings—metal-on-metal, ceramic-on-ceramic, or metal-on-polyethylene—and these combinations impact performance and lifespan.
 Understanding these options is central to comparing “hip implant materials” and deciding which are “best.”